1988–89 NFL playoffs: NFC: San Francisco 49ers 28, Chicago Bears 3

 Despite playing in a game-time temperature of 17 F, a wind chill of −26 F, and wind gusts up to 30 mph, the 49ers scored a touchdown in every quarter and gained 406 total yards of offense while limiting Chicago quarterback Jim McMahon to just 121 passing yards with no touchdowns and an interception.
 Chicago only made it inside the San Francisco 40-yard line twice during the entire NFC Championship game.

 San Francisco quarterback Joe Montana threw for 288 yards and three touchdowns, including completing nine of 15 passes for 199 yards and two touchdowns in the first half.
 After the first five possessions of the game ended in punts, the 49ers faced a third and long from their own 39-yard line.
 Despite the high winds, Montana was able to throw a long pass to Rice, who, despite double coverage from Bears defenders Mike Richardson and Todd Krumm, was able to catch the pass and outrun both defenders to score a 61-yard touchdown.

 Midway through the second quarter, Jeff Fuller intercepted a pass from McMahon on the San Francisco 36, and the team moved the ball 64 yards on a drive that included Rice's 20-yard catch and Tom Rathman's 12-yard run on third and 10.
 Montana finished the series with a 27-yard touchdown pass to Rice in which he caught a low slant pass in stride and scored untouched.
 Chicago responded with a 25-yard field goal by Kevin Butler.
 Then Vestee Jackson recovered a fumble from receiver John Taylor on the Bears 18-yard line with 2:45 left in the half.
 Chicago subsequently advanced to the 49ers 47, but on third down, cornerback Don Griffin tackled Neal Anderson for a 5-yard loss and forced a punt.

 In the third quarter, the 49ers marched 78 yards, including a 17-yard reception by Rice, to score on Montana's 5-yard touchdown pass to tight end John Frank.
 San Francisco's final score was Rathman's 4-yard touchdown run.

 Rice finished the game with five receptions for 133 yards and two touchdowns.
 Fuller had an interception and 10 tackles, while linebacker Michael Walter had 11.
 This was San Francisco's first playoff win on the road since the 1970 season.
 It was also the first time an NFC team won a conference title on the road since 1979.
+As it turned out, this was the third and final NFC Championship Game appearance for the Bears in the Ditka era (having previously appeared in January 1985 and January 1986).
+They would not reach the NFC Championship Game again for nearly two decades.

 This was the second postseason meeting between the 49ers and Bears.
 San Francisco won the only prior meeting.